 - Place the pie pan on a cookie sheet to catch any blueberry juice overflow as the pie bakes.

-- Make a ring with aluminum foil to cover the edges of the pie while it bakes.
-This prevents the edge of the pie from burning.
+Alternately, make a ring with aluminum foil to cover the edges of the pie while it bakes.

 - Bake the pie for 40 to 50 minutes or until the pie filling is bubbly and the crust is lightly browned.

-Serve with a scoop of vanilla ice cream.
-Or spoon on some Cool Whip instead.
+Cut the pie and serve it with a scoop of vanilla ice cream.

-How Do You Know When Blueberry Pie is Done?
+How Do You Know When Blueberry Pie is Done Baking?

 Blueberry pie is done baking when the blueberry filling bubbles in the pie crust.
 Bake the pie for 5 minutes after you see the filling bubble.